adarsh-niranjan/Formula_One/README.md

 It is the Power BI project file with 5 report pages and 1 tooltip page.

 ## Details:
-**We will conduct a comprehensive analysis, summarizing key performance metrics for constructors, drivers, and national teams.
-This will include win rates and pole positions.
-Additionally, we will track all major events throughout the season, such as races and locations and map their significance using a ranking system.**
+**Analyzed Grand Prix data with Power BI to evaluate constructor, driver, and national team performance.
+Created interactive dashboards and visualizations to explore key metrics like win rates and pole positions while tracking major events at different locations with a ranking system.
+Leveraged Power Query and data modeling to identify statistical trends in thousands of records that could predict winning drivers and constructors.**